Cloufield/gwaslab/docs/Reference.md

 - regional plot

 ## rsID conversion table for quick annotation
-Since gwaslab will check chr:pos and ea/nea to match rsID, it would take a little bit longer if we only use vcf.
+Since GWASLab will check chr:pos and ea/nea to match rsID, it would take a little bit longer if we only use vcf.

 But we can use a pre-annotated conversion table for common SNPs, and then annotate the rest of SNPs using large VCF file from dbSNP.
 ```python